sampoder/climatator/story/README.md

 _motion graphic: fires in California_

-First we take you to California and , where wildfires sweep the state
+First we take you to California, where wildfires sweep the state.
+Homes are burning.....
+(20 seconds)

+_motion graphic: tropical cyclones in australia_

+Down under, a massive cyclone is taking over Queensland .....
+(20 seconds)

+_motion graphic: maldives sinking_

+The world famous toursim islands in the Maldives are quickly sinking.....
+(20 seconds)

+_motion graphic: famine_

+Yemen's hunger crisis continues, climate change is causing the world to fall apart.....
+(20 seconds)

+(20 seconds wrap up)